kwetiaw-goreng/kwetiaw-goreng.github.io/_posts/2024-10-19-Using Microsoft Forms and Logic Apps to Upload Entra ID User Photo.md

 share: true
 ---

-Create Microsoft Forms wit at least 2 questions, you may add some more depending on your requirement
+Create Microsoft Forms with at least 2 questions, you may add some more depending on your requirement

 My form only uses 2 questions, UserPrincipalName (Email) and the attachment question